RohitChandupatla/pm-s04-g07-project/scope/Charter.md

 <hr/>

-**Project Objectives:** The major objective of the project is to implement a application where users can able to manage the Travel plans
+**Project Objectives:** The major objective of the project is to implement a application where users can able to manage the Travel plans as they wish.

 <hr/>